Amarachi32/ATMApi/README.md

 `AtmDbContext`: The DbContext class that represents the database and provides access to the `User` and `Transaction` entities.

 `UserAccount`: The entity that represents a user in the database.
-It has properties for the user's ID, username, and password.
+It has properties for the user's ID, cardnumber, cardpin, accountnumber etc.

 `Transaction`: The entity that represents a transaction in the database.
 It has properties for the transaction's ID, user ID, type (deposit or withdrawal), amount, and date.